therealkasthetics/therealkasthetics.github.io/_posts/tetris.markdown

 img: tetris.png
 alt: image-alt
 description: Do you remeber the OG block game you used to play on your retro console?
 Well, this is the same Tetris but on steroids!

-## Privacy Policy

-Kanwar Abhijit Singh built the Tetris app as a Free app.
-This Service is provided by Kanwar Abhijit Singh at no cost and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Tetris unless otherwise defined in this Privacy Policy.

-#### Log Data

-I want to inform you that whenever you use my Service, I do not collect any Personal Data and Information (through third-party products) on your phone.

-#### Service Providers

-I may employ third-party companies and individuals in the future due to the following reasons:

-* To facilitate my Service;
-* To provide the Service on my behalf;
-* To perform Service-related services; or
-* To assist us in analyzing how my Service is used.

-I want to inform users of this Service that these third parties will have access to their Personal Information.
-The reason is to perform the tasks assigned to them on my behalf.
-However, they will be obligated not to disclose or use the information for any other purpose.

-#### Security

-I value your trust in providing me your Personal Information, thus I am striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

-#### Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2022-08-01.

 ---